MAIF/otoroshi/manual/src/main/paradox/next/engine.md

 ## Plugins

 the new route entity defines a plugin pipline where any plugin can be `enabled`/`disabled` globally or for some paths.
 Each plugin slot in the pipeline holds the plugin id and the plugin configuration.

-You can also enable debugging only on a plugin instance instead of the whole route
+You can also enable debugging only on a plugin instance instead of the whole route (see [the debugging section](#debugging))

 ```javascript
 {